Refinitiv/refinitiv-ui/documents/src/pages/start/browser-support.md

 # Browser Support
 Element Framework (EF) elements are built as web components and published using `ES2020` syntax.
 These features are natively supported by latest versions of all modern browsers.

-You should include polyfills and transpile the code into `ES5` to support old browsers.

 <table>
 <tbody><tr>